georgeanthony33/the-unuseful-api/README.md

 ## Google Translation Authentication

-I've used the Google Cloud Platform's Translation API for the translation of facts in Part Two.
+I've used the Google Cloud Platform's Translation API for the translation of facts.
 Users can be authenticated via the following method:

 - I will grant your email address access to a Service Account called `cloud-translation-service` on my "Unuseful API" Google Cloud Project
 - Navigate to the "Keys" tab.
 Click "Add Key" -> "Create new key" -> "JSON" -> "Create"